-Staff we spoke with confirmed they felt able to raise any work related concerns they may have directly with the lead dentists or the assistant practice manager and were very confident those would be acted upon.
+Staff we spoke with confirmed they felt able to raise any work related concerns they may have directly with the principal dentist or the practice manager and were very confident those concerns would be acted upon.

 The practice described the pre-employment checks that would be undertaken for any new members of staff before they joined the practice.
 This included checking of references and / or undertaking Disclosure and Barring Service (DBS) checks on staff appropriate to the work they undertake.
 We confirmed that all relevant staff had a valid Disclosure and Barring Service (DBS) check in place.